IntelLabs/vdms/docs/Install.md

 sudo apt-get install -y python3-dev python3-pip
 ```

 ***NOTE:*** If multiple versions of Python 3 are present on your system, verify you are using Python3.9 or higher.
-You can specify the specific verison and set an alias for `python` and/or `python3` to easily use the desired python version.
+You can specify the specific version and set an alias for `python` and/or `python3` to easily use the desired python version.
 This can be done using the following:
 ```bash
 alias python=/usr/bin/python3.x
 alias python3=/usr/bin/python3.x